 - Breastfeeding and Parenting prenatal classes are accessible to all and pre-registration and payment is required – see section on parenting classes for more details

-- Monarch vaccination program for TDaP is accessible to all pregnant mothers over 29 weeks gestation with a prescription from their primary care provider
+- Monarch vaccination program for TDaP is accessible to all pregnant mothers with a prescription from their primary care provider.
+We also provide the Flu shot to all of our mothers as well as any pregnant woman on a walk in basis.

-- Tongue tie assessments and Breastfeeding consults require a referral – please contact us if needing form
+- Tongue tie assessments and Breastfeeding consults require a referral – please use our referral form